mlflow/mlflow/docs/source/llms/deployments/index.rst

 +--------------------------+----------+------------------------------+-------------------------------------------------------+

-To use key-based authentication, define an AWS Bedrock route with the required fields below.
+To use key-based authentication, define an AWS Bedrock endpoint with the required fields below.
 .. note::

-  If using a configured route purely for development or testing, utilizing an IAM User role or a temporary short-lived standard IAM role are recommended; while for production deployments, a standard long-expiry IAM role is recommended to ensure that the route is capable of handling authentication for a long period.
-If the authentication expires and a new set of keys need to be supplied, the route must be recreated in order to persist the new keys.
+  If using a configured endpoint purely for development or testing, utilizing an IAM User role or a temporary short-lived standard IAM role are recommended; while for production deployments, a standard long-expiry IAM role is recommended to ensure that the endpoint is capable of handling authentication for a long period.
+If the authentication expires and a new set of keys need to be supplied, the endpoint must be recreated in order to persist the new keys.

 +--------------------------+----------+------------------------------+-------------------------------------------------------+
 | Configuration Parameter  | Required | Default                      | Description                                           |